Six Examples of What Personalized Learning Looks Like

 Many personalized learning classrooms incorporate flexible pacing by having students go through content via playlists.
 However, not all playlists are personalized.

-My colleague Brittany, in partnership with teachers and school leaders at Rochester School District, NH, put together this helpful Playlist 101 primer that describes how to build a personalized learning playlist.
+My colleague Brittany, in partnership with teachers and school leaders at Rochester School District, NH, put together this helpful Playlist Building 101 Guide that describes how to build a personalized learning playlist.

 - Personalized Learning is: Planning for Flexible Seating

 Flexible seating is a popular strategy because it is a physical manifestation of targeted, fluid instruction.
 With a focus on student choice and comfort, flexible seating is a great way to convey to students, “You matter.”

 Edutopia has a terrific article specifically focused on flexible seating at the high school level, including classroom photos and teacher testimonies.
 Ashley Rice Broomfield, a 1st grade teacher, shares, “I am in my 13th year of teaching, but this is my first year incorporating flexible seating into my classroom.
 I will never go back to traditional seating.”